urbanclimatefr/de-zoomcamp-2025-project/doc/pipeline.md

 ## Infrastructure pipelines

-There are two Github Kestra flows created for this project.
+There are two Kestra flows created for this project.

 **Fetch Data**